jitendrakyadav/pgmsolutions/readme.txt

    Reference: https://youtu.be/xStIvGNosVc
    If we don't set this webhook then for Packagist package latest-update we need to do following:
 	a.
 Go to Packagist(packagist.org) and login to your account.
 	b.
-In header, mouse-hover on your username > My packages > My packages > <click-to-your-package-for-which-you-want-latest-update> > <click-on-Udate-button-here>
+In header, mouse-hover on your username > My packages > My packages > <click-to-your-package-for-which-you-want-latest-update> > <click-on-Update-button-here> [packagist_package.png]
 	c.
 It's done.
 Look your right-side where your package's versions are mentioned and here your latest-version would reflect.
    Let's follow the following steps to set webhook for our package:
 	d.
 Go to GitHUb(github.com) and login to your account.
 	e.
 Click on your package for which you want to set webhook > Settings (following "Insights" tab) > Webhooks (In left-side menu) > Add webhook
 	f.
-Fill the information here like "Payload URL", "Content type", "Secret", etc.
-	   Go to https://packagist.org/ > click on "About Packagist" link in footer > How to update packages? > Manual hook setup
+Fill the information here like "Payload URL", "Content type", "Secret", etc. [webhook_github.png] Go to https://packagist.org/ > click on "About Packagist" link in footer > How to update packages? > Manual hook setup: [Packagist_API.png]
 		i.
 Copy Packagist API URL like "https://packagist.org/api/update-package?username=jitendrakyadav&apiToken=API_TOKEN"
 			A. Look in URL, there is API_TOKEN
 			B. To get this token, login to Packagist(packagist.org) > In header, mouse-hover on your username > Profile > click on "Show API Token" > "Your API Token" are displayed, copy this and replace API_TOKEN by this token in your Packagist API URL.